istio/istio.io/content/en/blog/2023/egress-sni/index.md

               cluster: sni_cluster
 {{< /text >}}

 The solution scales easily.
-You can pick up multiple domain names to the list, and they are allowlisted as soon as you roll it out!
+You can pick up multiple domain names to the list, and they are allow-listed as soon as you roll it out!
 No need to set up per domain `VirtualService`s or other routing details.
 Beware the list appears at multiple places, so if you use some tooling for CI/CD (i.e. Kustomize), the domain name list is better to be extracted to a single place, from where you render into the final places.